pardonmycode/Abap-Action-Chain/Readme.md

 > click in upper right corner "Export deployable Plug-ins.."
 > Now you should have a jar-Files( content.jar, artifacts.jar etc..),
 > this location can be install via Help->Install New Software -> Add -> Local
+> Remember to uncheck "Group items by kategory " in the install menu